Manoj0223/hiver-support-agen/README.md

 # Hiver AI Support Agent — Apple Support

-## Reproduction

-### 1. Get the dataset

-Download the Kaggle **Customer Support on Twitter** dataset:

-`thoughtvector/customer-support-on-twitter`

-The raw `twcs.csv` file is intentionally not included in this repository because of its size.

-Place the file locally at:

-`text
-data/raw/twcs.csv
-2. Install dependencies
-pip install -r requirements.txt
-3. Run the agent
-python run.py --data data/raw/twcs.csv`

-`You can also provide a custom customer message:`

-`python run.py \
-  --data data/raw/twcs.csv \
-  --query "My iPhone battery is draining very quickly."
-4. Run golden-set evaluation`

-`The evaluation dataset is stored at:`

-`data/golden/apple_support_golden_200_current.csv`

-`Run:`

-`python evaluate.py \
-  --data data/raw/twcs.csv \
-  --golden data/golden/apple_support_golden_200_current.csv`

-`The evaluation script reports:`

-`Intent accuracy
-Macro F1
-Weighted F1`

-`and saves:`

-`evaluation_results.csv
-Runtime note`

-`The repository contains the complete pipeline, but the large Kaggle dataset must be downloaded separately before running the full pipeline.`

-`The reported headline results were generated in Kaggle using the same dataset and methodology described in this README.`

-### Important

-Don't claim **“reproduces headline results in <15 minutes”** unless you've actually tested that runtime from a clean environment.

-Your current README should be **honest and reproducible**, rather than promising a runtime we haven't verified.

-After updating this section, **commit the README**.

-Then we'll fix one important code issue: the current `run.py` trains on the entire Apple

 An AI customer-support agent built for the Hiver SDE Intern take-home assignment using the Customer Support on Twitter dataset.

 The system performs three tasks:

 1. Classifies incoming customer messages into a compact set of support intents.
-2. Retrieves historically similar Apple Support conversations and uses them as evidence for a response.
+2. Retrieves historically similar Apple Support conversations as evidence for a response.
 3. Decides whether the case can be auto-handled or should be escalated to a human.

 ---

 ## 1. Problem Framing

 Customer-support teams receive a large volume of repetitive requests.
-A useful support agent should be able to identify the customer's issue, use previously resolved cases as evidence, provide a safe response, and avoid confidently answering cases where the available evidence is insufficient.
+A useful support agent should identify the customer's issue, use previously handled cases as evidence, provide a conservative response, and avoid answering automatically when sufficient evidence is unavailable.

 For this project, I selected **Apple Support** from the Customer Support on Twitter dataset.

-The objective is not to build a production-ready Apple Support replacement.
-Instead, the project demonstrates a reproducible prototype for:
+The objective is to demonstrate a reproducible prototype for:

-- intent classification,
+- intent classification
-- retrieval-grounded response generation,
+- retrieval-grounded response generation
-- escalation decisions,
+- escalation decisions
-- and evaluation against manually reviewed examples.
+- evaluation against a manually reviewed golden set

+This is not intended to be a production replacement for Apple Support.

 ---